-So January is behind us now…the month of “new year, new you.”
+Here we are, almost to the mid-point of the year.
 Did you set goals for your health and fitness this year?
-If so, and you’re like most of us, the enthusiasm has already waned.
+If so, and you’re like most of us, the enthusiasm has probably waned.
 Life takes over, change is difficult, information overloads us.
-We all want to be healthy and fit – even achieve an epic goal such as completing a triathlon, obstacle race, or running event.
-But what does it really take to make those goals a reality?
+We all want to be healthy and fit – even achieve an epic goal such as completing a race or making a significant body composition change.
+But what does it really take to make a goal a reality?
 Two things: smart goal setting, and self-acceptance.

 At first glance, these two concepts seem contradictory.
 If you accept yourself as you are, why set goals for improvement?

 I believe that goal setting and self-acceptance are actually essential companions.
 In other words, accepting yourself as you are today is vitally important to keeping yourself on track, and especially getting back on track when things, inevitably, don’t go as planned.

 I’ve written before about SMART goals: Specific, Measurable, Attractive, Realistic, and Timely.
 When your goal doesn’t have all of these qualities, it’s often a recipe for failure.
 I’m not a huge believer in the “dream big” philosophy; rather, I understand how the brain responds to success and achievement.
 Every time we succeed at something, accomplish something we set out to do, or move out of our comfort zone, even just a little, we get a hit of feel-good brain chemicals as a reward.
 And that reward is incredibly powerful.
 Not meeting a high-reaching “dream goal” has the opposite effect, and we give up, feeling like a failure.

 This effect demonstrates the power of “process” vs. “outcome” goals.
 Process goals are based on actions we take ourselves – where we are in control.
 Outcome goals are often only achieved when everything comes together perfectly – and much of which is outside our control.
 Read more about process goals here.